Rani Lakshmi Bai

 It is during the battle for Gwalior that the Rani met her death on 17 June.
-During this battle, the Rani’s original horse was mortally wounded.
+During this battle, Rani’s original horse was mortally wounded.
 He had to be replaced by a younger more energetic but less trained horse.
 During the battle, the Rani was trying to escape and two British officers followed her.
 The horse reached a cliff and not being trained could not surpass it.
 The British set upon her by surrounding her.
 As she was cornered, she knew there was only one option to take: jump off.
 But what would be of her son?
 She swiftly jumped off.
-A brahmin found her and he carefully took her in his ashram.
+A brahmin found her and he carefully took her to his ashram.
 She laid there unconscious for a moment then her last words were “Jai Hind!”, meaning victory to India.
 (In actual fact, most sources have the Rani being shot or run through with a saber.
 No mention of a cliff).

 The British captured Gwalior three days later.
 In his report of the battle for Gwalior, General Rose commented that the Rani had been “the bravest and the best” of the rebels.
-Because of her unprecedented bravery, courage and wisdom, and her progressive views on women’s empowerment in 19th century India, and due to her sacrifices, she became an icon of the Indian nationalist movement.
+Because of her unprecedented bravery, courage, and wisdom, and her progressive views on women’s empowerment in 19th century India, and due to her sacrifices, she became an icon of the Indian nationalist movement.

-The fall of Jhansi and the death of Rani Lakshmibai was the last series of the resistance to British Raj under the Sepoy Mutiny.
+The fall of Jhansi and the death of Rani Lakshmibai was the last series of resistance to the British Raj under the Sepoy Mutiny.
 Its immediate effects included:

-- Due to her bravery, she became a nationalist and epitome of female bravery in India.
+- Due to her bravery, she became a nationalist and the epitome of female bravery in India.
 When the Indian National Army created its first female unit, it was named after her.